Stanley Levison: Legacy

 Levison's role as advisor and friend to King was portrayed by actor Steven Hill in King, a 1978 television miniseries.
-He was portrayed by Larry Keith in the 1983 miniseries Kennedy He is also portrayed by Bruce Nozick in the 2016 television film All the Way.
+He was portrayed by Larry Keith in the 1983 miniseries Kennedy.
+He is also portrayed by Bruce Nozick in the 2016 television film All the Way.
+His name is mentioned in the 2011 biographical film J. Edgar.

 Levison's role as advisor and friend to King was documented in the 2021 documentary film MLK/FBI, directed by Sam Pollard.
 The film is based on declassified FBI files and includes archival materials.
 NPR states, "As MLK/FBI explains, it's King's association with Stanley Levison, a progressive lawyer and businessman with Communist Party ties, that initially caught the attention of Hoover."
 The New Yorker review states, "Of particular interest to the Bureau was King’s close associate Stanley Levison, who had formerly harbored Communist sympathies and, as a treasurer in the American Jewish Congress, had supported the defense of the Rosenbergs.
 On the strength of such weak links, Robert Kennedy, the Attorney General, was asked to approve the covert wiretapping of King, whom he openly admired.
 Kennedy complied."